A tale in five beds...

-As soon as King Henry II died in 1559, his wife, Catherine de Medici, chased Diane out of the Chateau de Chenonceau and made it her own favourite residence.
+As soon as King Henry II died in 1559, his wife, Catherine de Medici, chased Diane out of the Chateau de Chenonceau.
+She made it her own favourite residence.
 From the green Cabinet, overlooking the river, she ruled France as regent for her ten-year-old son King Charles IX.

-Catherine's bedroom is full of beautiful Renaissance furniture and the walls are covered with priceless Flemish tapestry.
+Catherine's bedroom is full of beautiful Renaissance furniture.
+The walls are covered with priceless Flemish tapestry.

 As Queen mother and regent Catherine ruled France for 30 years.
 She was the mother of three king's of France, must be some kind of record!
-A lot of her time was spend in Chenonceau, in the Green Cabinet overlooking the river.
+A lot of her time she spends in Chenonceau, in the Green Cabinet overlooking the river.

 The next women to rule the chateau did not care much for the grand gallery and the gardens.

 Queen Louise de Lorraine was the daughter-in-law of Catherine de Medici.
-After the dead of Catherine she and her husband King Henry III inherited the palace in 1589.
+After the death of Catherine she and her husband King Henry III inherited the palace in 1589.

 Only 8 months later Louise's husband King Henry III was killed.
 He was 38 years old, Louise was 36.